mtconnect/mtcup/Agent-Usage-and-Configuration.md

  }
 }
 ```
 For subscription to multiple topics from the same connection, you can append topic names.
 This might be required where two sensors are providing data to individual topics.
+This example subscribes to two topic at the same mqtt broker and ingests json payloads from both topics.
 ```
 Adapters {
   broker{